-- Let it sit in the fridge, until it’s chilled (overnight is fine).
+- Let it sit in the fridge until it’s chilled (overnight is good).

-The simplest way to jazz up this summertime staple is to use tea bags of various flavors.
-You can mix as many as you want.
-Just be sure there’s plenty of black tea in the mix (either orange pekoe bags, or flavored bags that use orange pekoe as a base) if you want it to still essentially taste like traditional iced tea.
+Flavored tea bags jazz up this summertime staple.
+Just be sure to include plenty of black tea in the mix if you want it to still essentially taste like traditional iced tea.

 Vanilla extract.
-Put in a few drops, to taste.
+Put in a few drops of vanilla extract, to taste.

 Coffee extract.
-It may sound weird, but a touch of coffee extract – seriously, just a very few drops to a gallon, not enough to overwhelm – can add a bold, roasted quality to the flavor of iced tea.
-You can add a sweetener as well.
+It may sound weird, but a touch of coffee extract – seriously, just a very few drops to a gallon, not enough to overwhelm – adds a bold, roasted quality to the flavor of iced tea.

 Mint.
-Adding mint sprigs is a very traditional way to flavor iced tea.
+Adding mint sprigs gives iced tea a wonderful flavor.
 Put them in when you pour the hot concentrated tea in with the cold water (Step 5).